jbowdre/virtuallypotato/content/posts/esxi-arm-on-quartz64/index.md

 ---
-title: "ESXi Arm Edition on the Quartz64 SBC" # Title of the blog post.
+title: "ESXi ARM Edition on the Quartz64 SBC" # Title of the blog post.
 date: 2022-04-23 # Date of post creation.
 lastmod: 2022-07-21
 description: "Getting started with the experimental ESXi Arm Edition fling to run a VMware hypervisor on the PINE64 Quartz64 single-board computer, and installing a Tailscale node on Photon OS to facilitate improved remote access to my home network." # Description used for search engine.